 - 1. The Video Processing Unit and the MVS Client utilize video authentication and embedded time stamps to eliminate any possible attempts to alter, change, or eliminate recordings. - 2.
-The Video Processing Unit's media access door will be locked at all times. - 3.
 The recorder will be activated in one of four ways: - a.
-Manually: by pressing the "Record" button; - b.
-Automatically: by activating the vehicle's emergency lights or siren; - c.
+Manually: by pressing the "Record" button on Dashboard Client or Primary button on Fleet camera - b.
+Automatically: by activating the vehicle's emergency lights in positions #2 and #3, or siren; weapons rack release; or by opening the prisoner area door. - c.
 Automatically: when the vehicle is involved in a collision; - d.
-Remotely: by activating the unit's wireless microphone. - 4.
-Regardless of how the recorder is activated, it can be turned off using the MVS client in the MDC; or manually, by pressing the "Stop" feature on the microphone. - 5.
+Automatically: when vehicle speed exceeds 75 MPH. - 3.
+Regardless of how the recorder is activated, it can be turned off using the MVS client dashboard application or by pressing the Primary button. - 4.
 The mounting device for the front camera allows for manual adjustment vertically and laterally.
-Deputies will make every attempt to ensure cameras are positioned properly for each incident where a recording is being made, and that no items are obstructing the view of the camera. - The MVS Operator may use the zoom feature of the front camera lens to suitably capture video evidence.
+Deputies will make every attempt to ensure cameras are positioned properly for each incident where a recording is being made, and that no items are obstructing the view of the camera. - 5.
+The MVS Operator may use the zoom feature of the front camera lens to suitably capture video evidence.
 Examples would be zooming in on the license plate of a stopped vehicle allowing it to be easily read.